octo-technology/OpenTezos/docs/ligo/exam.md

 What is correct about type aliasing?

-- [x] Type aliasing consists of renaming a given type when the context calls for a more precise name.
+- [x] Type aliasing consists of naming a given type when the context calls for a more precise name.
 - [x] Type aliasing increases the readability and maintainability of your smart contracts.
 - [ ] `type name = string` is the correct way to define a type.
 - [x] `type name is string` is the correct way to define a type.